rcpch/digital-growth-charts-server/docs/developer/react-component.md

 ## Structure

 This library has been written in Typescript.
 The main component is `RCPCHChart`, which takes the following `props`.
 Note that each component will only render a single chart type, so if you wanted to render a weight *and* a height chart, these must be done as two separate instances of the component.
+We find that on modern screens you can render two charts side-by-side, but on smaller screens, you may wish to render one chart at a time, perhaps in tabs for height, weight, BMI, head circumference etc, as in our [demo client](https://growth.rcpch.ac.uk/).

 ### RCPCHChart component